5 Great Exercises to Perform During Pregnancy

 The Benefits of Pregnancy Exercises

-The increased heart rate experienced during exercise while pregnant is good for overall blood flow throughout the body which, in turn, helps the developing baby.
-A huge bonus of keeping active while pregnant is that you’ll build overall muscle strength which will help your body to support the normal weight gain of pregnancy.
+The increased heart rate experienced during exercise while pregnant is good for overall blood flow throughout the body.
+This, in turn, helps the developing baby.
+A huge bonus of keeping active while pregnant is that you’ll build overall muscle strength.
+This helps your body to support the normal weight gain of pregnancy.
 Pregnancy exercises can also help to maintain healthy blood pressure and blood sugars.
 Some women choose physical therapy during pregnancy, which allows them to learn the proper technique.
 It also gives them a chance to get used to the non-physical benefits of exercise.

 Pregnancy Exercise Guidelines